 The UR was an informal network and had many routes.
-Most routes went to northern states and after 1850, to Canada.
+Most routes went to northern states and, after 1850, to Canada.
 Others went south to Mexico or the Caribbean.

-Historians estimate that about 100,000 slaves escaped using the UR network.
+Historians estimate that about 100,000 enslaved people escaped using the UR network.

-Most actions by people who helped slaves escape were spontaneous actions of generosity.
-They were women, men, children, white and black.
-A lot of them were Quakers and Methodists.
+Most actions by people who helped the enslaved escape were spontaneous actions of generosity.
+They were women, men, and children, white and black.
+Many were Quakers or Methodists.

-Railroad language was adopted as secret codes use by agents, station masters, conductors, operators, stockholders and all of those involved in saving slaves.
-Coded songs were used by slaves.
+Railroad language was adopted as secret codes used by agents, station masters, conductors, operators, stockholders and all of those involved in saving the enslaved.
+Coded songs were used by the enslaved.

-Levi Coffin was known as the "President of the Underground Railroad" and his home as the "Grand Station of the Underground Railroad".
+Levi Coffin was known as the "President of the Underground Railroad" and his home was called the "Grand Station of the Underground Railroad."

-The history of the UR goes back to the 1780s and became known as such in the 1830s.
+The history of the UR goes back to the 1780s and became known in the 1830s.
 It reached its height in the 1850s and ended in 1863 when President Lincoln announced the Emancipation Proclamation.

-The most famous supporters of the UR are: Harriet Tubman, Levi Coffin, William Still, Frederick Douglass, Thomas Garrett, William Lloyd Garrison, John Brown, Samuel Green, Gerrit Smith, and Lucrecia Coffin Mott among others.
+The most famous supporters of the UR were Harriet Tubman, Levi Coffin, William Still, Frederick Douglass, Thomas Garrett, William Lloyd Garrison, John Brown, Samuel Green, Gerrit Smith, and Lucretia Coffin Mott, among others.

-UR stations had secret hideouts such as passages, basements, cellars and hidden compartments in cupboards where slaves were safely hidden.
+UR stations had secret hideouts such as passages, basements, cellars, and hidden compartments in cupboards where enslaved people were safely hidden.

-The Fugitive Slave Act of 1850 made it more difficult for slaves to escape.
-The law allowed for slaves to be returned to their masters even though they were in a free state.
+The Fugitive Slave Act of 1850 made it more difficult for the enslaved to escape.
+The law allowed for them to be returned to their masters even though they were in a free state.
 The final destination became Canada.

-Under the Fugitive Slave Act any person who was caught helping a slave escape or offering shelter could be send to jail for 6 months or subjected to a \$1,000 fine.
+Under the Fugitive Slave Act, any person who was caught helping an enslaved person escape or offering shelter could be sent to jail for 6 months or subjected to a \$1,000 fine.

-ACTIVITIES

-Critical Thinking Discussions
+Activities

+CRITICAL THINKING DISCUSSIONS
-There were many other men and women who wanted to help slaves gain their freedom.
-Read about other people such as Sojourner Truth and Frederick Douglass who used lectures, newspapers, and books to tell people why slavery was bad.

-Slave owners usually did not like to let their slaves learn to read or write.
+- 1. There were many other men and women who wanted to help enslaved people gain their freedom.
+Read about other people, such as Sojourner Truth and Frederick Douglass, who used lectures, newspapers, and books to tell people why slavery was bad. - 2.
+Owners usually did not like to let their enslaved learn to read or write.
 Why do you think this is so?
 It has been said that "readers are leaders."
-How would this have been true for the slaves?

-Many brave people endangered their lives and homes to help slaves escape the Underground Railroad.
-Write a diary entry that you think you might have made while helping a slave escape.
+How would this have been true for the enslaved? - 3.
+Many brave people endangered their lives and homes to help the enslaved escape using the Underground Railroad.
+Write a diary entry that you think you might have made while helping someone escape. - 4.
 The Thirteenth Amendment to the Constitution was ratified in 1865 when Harriet Tubman was 45 years old.
-Read a copy of this amendment and think about Harriet must have felt when she learned about this new law.

-Imagine you are a slave.
+Read a copy of this amendment and think about how Harriet must have felt when she learned about this new law. - 5.
+Imagine you are enslaved.
 You have no rights and no freedom.
 Six days a week you toil in the fields for your master making him wealthy.
 One of your friends is talking about escaping north to freedom.
 Do you go with them?
 Explain your answer.
-Be sure to include reasons for escaping, hardships you must face/overcome, and possible sources of help.
-If you choose not to escape explain you reasons.

-You have been asked to hide a fugitive slave overnight.
+Be sure to include reasons for escaping, hardships you must face/ overcome, and possible sources of help.
+If you choose not to escape, explain your reasons. - 6.
+You have been asked to hide a runaway overnight.
 If you get caught, you will be sent to prison.
 What would you do?
 Explain your answer.
-Be sure to include your reasons for aiding the fugitive slave.
-If you decide not to hide the fugitive slave explain you reasons.
+Be sure to include your reasons for aiding them.
+If you decide not to hide the enslaved person, explain your reasons.

-Freedom Quilts
+FREEDOM QUILTS

-Did you know quilts were used to aid runaways on the Underground Railroad?
-Slaves made coded quilts and used them to navigate their escape on the Underground Railroad.
+Did you know that quilts were used to aid runaways on the Underground Railroad?
+Enslaved people made coded quilts and used them to communicate information to each other about how to navigate their escape on the Underground Railroad.